BrennanAntone/awesome-teaching-about-networks/README.md

 >A compilation of resources for teaching about networks and related topics.
 >
 >The [Awesome project](https://github.com/sindresorhus/awesome) is a format of curated lists of
 >resources for anyone interested in special topics.
+This format makes it easy for anyone to contribute
+>to resources by making pull requests in Github (or email brennanantone@gmail.com with suggestions).
 > This list is inspired by [Awesome Network
 > Analysis](https://github.com/briatte/awesome-network-analysis) and others.